 The Architects of the Crown

 One of the more atypical followers of Iandir, the Architect of the Crown is focused on creating their own order, internal or external.
 This can manifest itself in the creation of a personal code, to which the Architect adheres with absolute strictness, or more broadly, in the creation of new or expansions of extant organizations with rigid hierarchies.
 However, for an Architect’s code to be respected by the Crown of Law, it must also remain compatible with the laws of the cities.
 Some examples of an Architect’s mission might be to establish a settlement in the wild, to steel their own ideal of pure order, or to engage themself in an existing political system.
 This path is often lonely, tread by the Architect themself; if they are particularly persuasive, others may follow under their banner.
 Caladaran and aelin are the most likely to be Architects, either by merit of their philosophical wisdom, or their innate charisma.

 Iandir is among the most commonly venerated gods in cities, with Their worship especially prevalent among caladaran, humans, aelin, and lawful srryn.
-These different cultures apply different genders to Iandir according to their own values and associations, and Iandir often conforms to these expectations; for example, humans typically depict Iandir as male, whereas the traditional aelin depiction is female.
+Though Iandir Themself is agendered, different cultures depict Iandir according to their own values and associations, and Iandir often conforms to these expectations; for example, humans typically depict Iandir as masculine, whereas the traditional aelin depiction is feminine.
 The city of Earendam, has strong Iandiric ties, as it houses both His Shrine and many politicians who serve in His name.
 The Guardians of Law, established by Iandir to enforce the law among the adventurer class, has offices the world over, with their central Hall being located within the trade city of Var Bandor.
 Those who give offerings to Iandir do so in the hope that their actions will please the Crown, and in turn ensure relative peace and due process amongst the populace.